Friendship between Ireland, tribes lives on in lacrosse

 The Nationals were left out because organizers didn’t recognize them as representing a sovereign nation.
 But officials changed the requirements following pressure from lacrosse programs and other organizations, heat on social media and an online petition that garnered more than 50,000 signatures.

-The Nationals accepted an invitation to compete in the World Games on Aug.
-31.
+The Nationals accepted an invitation to compete in the World Games.

 “We’ll see you all in Birmingham,” the team tweeted.
 “Let’s do this.”